Law - Political Science - Administration

 Target audience

-Forcontinuing education: For continuing education students: baccalaureate + 3; or baccalaureate + 2 with one year of professional experience.
+For continuing education: For continuing education students: bachelor's degree or two years of higher education plus one year of professional experience.

 Examples of professionals concerned by this university degree:

-- People working in the administration and local authorities wishing to occupy the position of DPO within their institution
+- Individuals working in government and local authorities who wish to hold a DPO position within their institution

-- DPOs working in a public or private organization wishing to strengthen their skills
+- DPOs working in a public or private organization who wish to strengthen their skills

 - Compliance and risk management professionals